MrCee/Synology-Homebrew/README.md

     - Create a scheduled task to ensure Homebrew is mounted after each restart.
 Detailed instructions are provided below.

 4. **iTerm2 Configuration:**
-    - iTerm2 (or alternative/not including the default MacOS Terminal.app) running on your local machine with compatible Nerd Fonts and a color profile for an improved visual experience.
-      Refer to the [iTerm2 Configuration Guide](https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration) for a quick setup.
+    - iTerm2 (or alternative other than the default MacOS Terminal.app) running on your local machine with compatible Nerd Fonts and a color profile for an improved visual experience. <BR>Refer to the [iTerm2 Configuration Guide](https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration) for a quick setup.

 ## Installation